jakub-zip/verified-bsts/README.md

 # verified-bsts
 Verified implementations of balanced binary search trees.
 Contains implementations of LLRB and AVL trees.
+Uses the Scala programming language and the Stainless verifier.
 This code was written during the creation of my bachelor's thesis.

 To build the container, run:
 ```